rafaavc/feup-comp/README.md

 - Allowing method overloading in semantic analysis.
 - Detecting use of uninitialized variables.
-- Use of most efficient instructions such as iinc, (...)
+- Use of most efficient instructions such as iinc, sipush, etc.
 - Implemented code optimizations:
   - Constant propagation
   - Use of while templates to eliminate unnecessary goto instructions